system76/tech-docs/src/models/pang10/repairs.md

 ### Steps to remove the bottom cover:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the 12 bottom panel screws.
+2. Remove the 12 bottom panel screws.

 ![Bottom panel screws](./img/bottom-panel-screws.jpg)

-2. Lift the bottom panel off, starting from the hinges in the back.
+3. Lift the bottom panel off, starting from the hinges in the back.

 ## Replacing the keyboard: